holochain/scaffolding/guides/cli.md

 - `-V`, `--version`
   Prints version information.

+### Options

 - `-p`, `--package-manager <package-manager>`
   The package manager to use for scaffolding the example.
 Can be one of the following: "bun", "npm", "pnpm", or "yarn".
-When a lockfile is detected, the respective package manager will be used as the default value; otherwise, npm will be set as the default.
-  **Default:** `npm`

 #### Arguments